SamuelSirota/Sirota-111617-PPDS2024/README.md

 ## Description

-This is a simple Python program that uses python library numba cuda to sort lists of numbers.
+This is a simple Python program that uses python library numba and cuda to sort lists of numbers.
 The program is using the CUDA Toolkit 12.4  run the program in parallel on GPU.

 ---